The chart-topping US country song causing political debate – DW – 08/26/2023

 Billboard noted that Anthony, a self-proclaimed farmer from rural Virginia, has become the first artist ever to launch atop the list "with no prior chart history in any form."

-According to Billboard, the song was streamed over 17.5 million times and downloaded 147,000 times in less than a week after being released on YouTube on August 8.
+According to Billboard, the song was streamed more than 17.5 million times and downloaded 147,000 times in less than a week after being released on YouTube on August 8.
 It also soared to the top of Apple's country chart.

 As of Wednesday, August 23, it has been viewed over 34 million times on the RADIOWV YouTube channel featuring his song.